 COVID-19 vaccines do not cause the disease.

-None of the FDA-approved vaccines use a live or weak version of the COVID-19 virus.
+Subsequently, no FDA-approved vaccines use a live or weak version of the COVID-19 virus.
 Innovative and proven technology helps the body recognize key parts of the virus and build a strong immune response.

 Vaccine safety has been observed in both clinical trials and among the millions of people globally who have already received a COVID-19 vaccine.